AbdullahAlangari/Full-Stack-Dev-Projects/projects/02_trivia_api/initial/README.md

 Developers using this project shoudl already have Python3, pip3, and node installed in their local machines

 ### Backend
-Navigate to the backend folder and run <pip3 install requirements.txt>, which includes all required packages
+Navigate to the backend folder and run '''pip3 install requirements.txt''', which includes all required packages